pritomsh111/Minesweeper/README.md

 ## Conclusion
 This project was a rewarding challenge.
 Despite the complexity of coding in assembly language and the limitations it imposes, we successfully implemented a working version of Minesweeper.
 We learned a lot about interrupts, memory management, and game logic in assembly during the process.

-## References
-We consulted the book *Assembly Language Programming and Organization of the IBM PC* by **Ytha Yu and Charles Marut** for help with understanding interrupts and other assembly language concepts.
-We also received guidance and support from our teachers:
-- **Dr. Rumana Nazmul**
-- **Anna Fariha**
-- **Muhammad Tawfiqul Islam**